Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 We don't need to make the NDA this kind of culture hot button issue.

-We could have Trump address that on January 20th when he's sworn it off.
+We could have Trump is going to address that in January 20th when he's sworn it off.

-So there are some people that are kind of upset at that because they're like, the NDA is historically, I mean, they just kind of want to do the job, but they kind of turn to this kind of cultural hot button issue.
+So there were some people that are kind of upset at that because they're like, the NDA is historically, I mean, they just kind of want to do the job, but they kind of turn to this kind of cultural hot-button issue.

 Question from Twitter.